pjotrp/bioruby-pipeline/doc/bio-pipeline-environment.md

 some variables used in the template, such as *in_file* are defined inside the template.
-This should be limited, as these variables are not so variable when templates are shared.
-Here it may be acceptable, if we assume the data is always made availble in a file named 'aa.fa'.
+This should be limited, as these variables are not so variable when templates are shared, and they can not be overridden.
+Here it may be acceptable, if we assume the data is always made availble in a file named 'aa.fa' and we refer to the same *in_fille* multiple times in the template.

 Other variables, such as *muscle_bin* and *output_dir* are set outside the template.  *muscle_bin* is a binary search path set by the outside